 Tribal Weatherization project

-Launched during Summer 2019, the Tribal Weatherization Project is a collaboration between AJAY MT, the Hays/Lodgepole High School, and the Foundation for Community Vitality.
+Launched during Summer 2019, the Tribal Weatherization Project was a collaboration between AJAY MT, the Hays/Lodgepole High School, and the Foundation for Community Vitality.

 The project combines summer school credit and financial compensation with meaningful student vocational skills training, as well as benefits for tribal elders and the community at large.
 Hays/Lodgepole students applied for positions through written applications and interviews.
 On acceptance, they received hands-on training in basic weatherization techniques for residential housing.
 Tribal elders were encouraged to apply for this service, which was delivered by a supervised team of high school students.
 Participants received $10 per hour, plus benefits, and .5 credit in Industrial Arts for the four-week program.
 In addition, for each of the 17 dwellings weatherized, $100 was contributed to the "Pep Bus" fund, which pays for transportation of tribal members to off-Reservation athletic events–a highly valued community activity.